S. Korea Court Issues Arrest Warrant For Impeached President Yoon - UrduPoint

 Investigators probing Yoon over his December 3 declaration of martial law requested the warrant after he failed to report for questioning a third time.

-By mid-afternoon Tuesday crowds were outside his home wielding placards and South Korean flags, chanting: "Martial law legal!
+Crowds gathered outside his home Tuesday wielding placards and South Korean flags, chanting: "Martial law legal!
 Impeachment invalid!"

 "The arrest warrant and search warrant... were issued this morning," the Joint Investigation Headquarters managing the probe into Yoon said in a statement.

-It is unclear whether investigators and police will be able to execute the arrest because the Presidential Security Service (PSS) guarding Yoon have previously refused to comply with search warrants.
+Yoon's legal team described the arrest order as "illegal and invalid" and filed an injunction to nullify it.

-Yoon's legal team described the arrest order as "illegal and invalid" and have pledged to apply for an injunction to nullify it.
+It is the first time in the country's history that a sitting president has been subject to an arrest warrant.

-"I came out here because I was shocked and horrified that they're trying to arrest the president," said Song Mi-ja, a pro-Yoon protestor.
+"I came out here because I was shocked and horrified that they're trying to arrest the president," said Song Mi-ja, a pro-Yoon protester.

 "The martial law was not an insurrection, what they're trying to do now is one," she told AFP.

-Police were sent to the area in large numbers and could be seen shouting at protesters to keep in line, but a route in and out of Yoon's residence remained clear.
+Police were sent to the area in large numbers and could be seen shouting at demonstrators to keep in line, but a route in and out of Yoon's residence remained clear.

 - 'Sufficient probable cause' -